iExecBlockchainComputing/iexec-dapps-registry/README.md

 by 2/10 Applying to Dapps store.

 ##Component diagram
-please take look at component-diagram
+please take look at component.png

 ##Sequential diagram of the solution
-please take look at seqential-diagram
+please take look at sequence.png

 ##Bonus: a dapp smart contract with truffle tests